alfonsogarciacaro/fsharp-for-scala-developers/slides/index.md

 - Multi-paradigm but **functional-first**
 - Syntax inherited from Ocaml: indentation sensitive
+- Less flexible syntax, more focused on consistency and tool support
 - Two flavors: project-linked (.fsproj, .fs) and scripts (.fsx)
 - Language team worked together with .NET team